 Improving transport infrastructure and digital connectivity is key to levelling up the local economy.
 For many years, I have campaigned for the realignment of the landslip-prone A59 at Kex Gill.
 Since 2000 there have been six road closures, lasting a total of 22 weeks with the most recent closure taking place in 2018.

 Proposals were submitted to the Department for Transport for a permanent solution, which involved realigning the route to the other side of the valley.
-On Saturday 30th January 2021, the Transport Secretary, Grant Shapps announced that the Department of Transport would provide up to £56 million of the £60 million funding needed to build the 3.94km new road.
+On Saturday 30th January 2021, the Transport Secretary, Grant Shapps announced that the Department for Transport would provide up to £56 million of the £60 million funding needed to build the 3.94km new road.
 The remainder of the funding will be provided by North Yorkshire County Council.
 This is excellent news as the route is particularly important as it links Harrogate with Skipton.
-The road is awaiting final business case approval.
+The works on the realignment on this stretch of the A59 are expected to begin by the end of 2022.

 Since I was first elected, I have supported the reopening of the Skipton to Colne railway line.
 This is a proposal to reopen the railway line between Skipton and Colne, a 12 mile stretch of railway that would connect the Airedale line in West Yorkshire to East Lancashire’s Colne to Preston line, creating a direct route from Preston to Leeds.
 The plan is currently at the development stage.